yedhink/mozzie-wipeout/README.md

+# Fair Warning
+This was my very first project when I started my journey in the programming world.
+None of the coding conventions+strucuturing+choices should be adopted as good standards by anyone reading the code or using the repo.
+We were all noobs once...wait I stil am?

 # Mozzie Wipeout

 This project was done as part of **Smart India Hackathon(SIH) 2017 Grand Finals**, under the Indian Council of Medical Research (ICMR).